'Powerhouse' NZ Herald wins Website of the Year, Newspaper of the Year

 A range of NZ Herald editorial staff was recognised.

-Two NZ Herald reporters – Jones and Emma Russell – won the nib Senior and Junior health reporting scholarships respectively.
+NZ Herald reporters Jones and Emma Russell won the nib Senior and Junior health reporting scholarships respectively.

 Russell was also named best social issues reporter.
 Waikato-based NZ Herald reporter Natalie Akoorie won the regional journalism scholarship.